davidgcl/GitSuperStars/README.md

 # GitSuperStars

-A small project that consist on load swift repositories from GitHub to demonstrate some implementations in swift like infinite scrolling, MVVM + Coordinators, view coding and some minor stuffs.
+A small project that consist on load the best rated swift repositories from GitHub to demonstrate some implementations in swift as:

+  - Infinite scrolling with UITableView
+  - MVVM + Coordinators
+  - View Coding